welldone-cloud/aws-lint-iam-policies/README.md

     do not target the specified comma-separated list of Organizations OU IDs --include-ous INCLUDE_OUS
-    only target the specified comma-separated list of Organizations OU IDs --profile PROFILE
+    only target the specified comma-separated list of Organizations OU IDs --exclude-finding-issue-codes EXCLUDE_FINDING_ISSUE_CODES
+    do not report the specified comma-separated list of finding issue codes --include-finding-issue-codes INCLUDE_FINDING_ISSUE_CODES
+    only report the specified comma-separated list of finding issue codes --profile PROFILE
     named AWS profile to use
 ```